pirafrank/fpiracom/_drafts/git-crypt-osx.md

 categories: osx
 ---

 Git-crypt is a nice piece of software, it's great to keep sensible data secure in a repository.
 Unfortunately the official guides to install it are only for Linux and for Homebrew users.
-So what if you're a beloved Macports user like me?
+So what if you're a happy Macports user like me?

 #### Install the requirements

-Be sure that Xcode and macports installed.
+First step, you need to have Xcode and macports installed.
 Run ```gcc --version``` and ```g++ version``` to be sure you can compile the software.

 ![Check GCC and G++]({{ site.baseurl }}/assets/postimages/2016-01-18-001.jpg)